 Who does RBI Austin serve?

-RBI Austin targets youth and families from Austin’s inner-city communities.
-Jr. RBI is currently for boys and girls ages 4-12.
+RBI Austin targets youth and families from Austin’s underserved communities.
+Jr. RBI is for boys and girls ages 4-12.
 RBI is for boys ages 13-18, and girls ages 13 – 15.
-In 2016, RBI Austin served 853 kids.
+In 2017, RBI Austin served 1,171 kids.
+All people are welcome to participate in RBI Austin programs regardless of race, gender, sexual orientation, ability, ethnicity, religion, or ability to pay.

 Is RBI Austin a nonprofit organization?